RCM1

 Software

-Micromanager, NIS Elements
+Micromanager, NIS Elements, Volocity

-Microvolution, SVI Huygens
+Microvolution (real time), SVI Huygens

-** after deconvolution, raw image = 170nm
+* after deconvolution, raw image = 170nm

 Confocal demo form image